What are solar panels?

 Polycrystalline Solar Panels

-- More affordable than monocrystalline panels as polycrystalline silicon is relatively simple to manufacture
+- Generally more affordable than monocrystalline panels as polycrystalline silicon is relatively simple to manufacture

-- Less efficient than monocrystalline panels so you need more panels to get the same output
+- Typically less efficient than monocrystalline panels so you may need more panels to get the same output

 - Efficiency can suffer from extremely high temperatures